stashapp/CommunityScripts/scripts/kodi-helper/README.md

 Kodi helper can generate nfo files alongside the source files, or in a specific directory.
 For more information on how Kodi uses nfo files, see the [Kodi wiki page](https://kodi.wiki/view/NFO_files).

-Kodi helper can also generate strm files, along with nfo files, in a customisable hierarchical directory structure.
+Kodi helper can also generate strm files, along with nfo files.
 For more information on how Kodi uses strm files, see the [Kodi wiki page](https://kodi.wiki/view/Internet_video_and_audio_streams).

 ## Configuration